cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 - You can also monitor compilation errors by going to the TypeScript tool window (View | Tool Windows | TypeScript), and switching to the Compile errors tab which shows up only after first manual compilation, when you click the :hammer: button and select the compilation scope.

+## VSCode IDE Development Configurations
+- To run test on IDE, install the extension, `Jest Runner`, from marketplace

 ## Linting
 - We are using `prettier` in the project
 - To avoid the hassle of manually linting the file, you can configure your IDE to automatically run the